 We spend € 596.50 for the 2 of us, €817.93 if we add the activities.
 That is €13,56 per person per day (€18.59 with activities).
 This is without flights, as these prices will depend on where you leave.

-We only stayed one night in a hostel, all of the other stays were in guesthouses or hotels.
+We only stayed one night in a hostel, all of the other stays were in a private room (either guesthouses or hotels).

 Length of stay: 2 days.
-Only if you don’t like to travel with a jetlag and want to lay by the swimming pool/sea.
+Only stay for 2 days if you don’t like to travel with a jetlag and want to lay by the swimming pool/sea.
 Otherwise, 1 day is enough for Negombo.

 Where we stayed: Winston beach hotel.
 A nice hotel, you can use the (very clean) pool of the hotel next door if you drink something whilst enjoying the sun & swimming pool.